carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 and maintainability feedback prior to implementation.

-* Documentation: Any changes to the C API are required to be documented in the release notes so that it’s clear to external users who do not follow the project how the C API is changing and evolving.
+* Documentation: Any changes to the C API are required to be documented in the release notes so that it's clear to external users who do not follow the project how the C API is changing and evolving.

 .. _copyright-license-patents: